eloj/radix-sorting/README.md

 The function `radix_sort_u32()` builds on `counting_sort_rec_sk()` in a straight-forward manner by introducing four counting sort passes.

-First four histograms are generated in one pass through the input.
+The four histograms are generated in one pass through the input.
 These are re-processed into prefix sums in a separate pass.
 We then sort columns *D* through *A*, swapping (a.k.a ping-ponging) the input and output buffer between the passes.